commitizen/cz-cli/README.md

 This just tells Commitizen which adapter we actually want our contributors to use when they try to commit to this repo.

-`commitizen.path` is resolved via [require.resolve](https://nodejs.org/api/globals.html#globals_require_resolve) and supports
+`commitizen.path` is resolved via [require.resolve](https://nodejs.org/api/globals.html#globals_require_resolve) and supports:

 - npm modules
 - directories relative to `process.cwd()` containing an `index.js` file
-- file base names relative to `process.cwd()` with `js` extension
+- file base names relative to `process.cwd()` with `.js` extension
 - full relative file names
-- absolute paths.
+- absolute paths

-Please note that in the previous version of Commitizen we used czConfig. **czConfig has been deprecated** and you should migrate to the new format before Commitizen 3.0.0.
+Please note that in the previous version of Commitizen we used czConfig. **czConfig has been deprecated**, and you should migrate to the new format before Commitizen 3.0.0.

 ### Optional: Install and run Commitizen locally